elastisys/compliantkubernetes-apps/WIP-CHANGELOG.md

   calico felix grafana dashboard to visualize the metrics
 - Added JumpCloud as a IDP using dex.
 - Setting chunk limit size and queue limit size for fluentd from sc-config file
-- Added options to set the liveness probe for fluentd forwarder.
-- Added options to set the liveness and readiness probe for fluentd forwarder.
+- Added options to configure the liveness and readiness probe settings for fluentd forwarder.

 ### Removed